Why manage cardiovascular disease?

 Treatment for irregular heart beats

 For irregular heartbeats, medications are frequently used to regulate the heart.
 These medications common include a class of medications called beta-blockers or calcium channel blockers.
 However, sometimes stronger medications called antiarrhythmic medications are used to manage symptoms and prevent issues.
-With patients unable to have their arrhythmia controlled with medications, an ablation is used.
+Patients with arrhythmias that are not optimally controlled with medications may need to undergo a procedure called an ablation.
 Ablations use focused energy delivered during a surgical procedure to destroy small areas of heart tissue that are causing the arrhythmias.
 Some people with irregular heart beats are at higher risk of having a stroke, and they so may benefit from a blood thinning medication to lower the risk of stroke.

 Should you take aspirin?